 Jo Jo White

-Due to his early enrollment, White had only one semester of eligibility and Head Coach Ted Owens opted to have White play for the 18 games in the first semester rather than eight in the second.
-White became a leader of the team and made the consensus NCAA All-American Second Team in 1968 and 1969.
+Due to his early enrollment, White had only one semester of eligibility, and Head Coach Ted Owens opted to have White play for the 18 games in the first semester rather than eight in the second.
+White became the team leader and made the consensus NCAA All-American Second Team in 1968 and 1969.
 He made the All-Big Eight team in the three subsequent years (1967–1969).
 He graduated with a degree in physical education.

 After the Olympics, White was drafted the 9th pick overall in the 1969 draft by the NBA's Boston Celtics, who had just won their 11th championship in 13 years.
-There was some reluctance during the time of the draft as White had a mandatory two-year military commitment.
-Then Boston's general manager, Red Auerbach, was able to shorten White's commitment and allow him to participate in the 1969–70 NBA season.
+There was some reluctance during the draft as White had a mandatory two-year military commitment.
+Then Boston's general manager, Red Auerbach, shortened White's commitment and allowed him to participate in the 1969–70 NBA season.
 He played for the Celtics from 1969 to 1979, winning two titles.
 His streak of 488 consecutive games played is still a Celtics record.
 White played 837 total games as a professional.
 He finished his NBA career with the Kansas City Kings for the 1980-1981 season.
 In his NBA career, White averaged 18.3 points per game during the regular season and 21.5 points in the playoffs.

-In 1982, his number 10 was hung from the rafters at the Boston Garden.
+In 1982, his number 10 was hung from the rafters of the Boston Garden.
 He made the All-NBA Second Team in 1975 and 1977.
 In 1991 White was welcomed into the Missouri Hall of Fame.
 He was also inducted into the Kansas Sports Hall of Fame.
 His jersey was retired by the Kansas Jayhawks in 2003.
-He was inducted in the Marine Corps Sports Hall of Fame with the class of 2009 and the 2013 class of the St. Louis Sports Hall of Fame.
-He was inducted into the Naismith Memorial Basketball Hall of Fame class in 2015 alongside his former coach, Tom Heinsohn, and was formally introduced into the Hall by fellow Celtics John Havlicek and Dave Cowens.
+He was inducted into the Marine Corps Sports Hall of Fame with the class of 2009 and the 2013 class of the St. Louis Sports Hall of Fame.
+He was inducted into the Naismith Memorial Basketball Hall of Fame class in 2015 alongside his former coach, Tom Heinsohn.
+He was formally introduced into the Hall by fellow Celtics John Havlicek and Dave Cowens.

 Jo Jo White died in Boston on January 16, 2018, from complications of his dementia, specifically pneumonia, which was brought on when he had a benign brain tumor removed.
-White was director of special projects and community relations with the Celtics at the time of his death.
+White was the director of special projects and community relations with the Celtics at his death.